SecretFoundation/SNIPs/SNIP-721.md

 | inventory_approvals                   | array of [Snip721Approval (see above)](#snipapproval) | List of inventory-wide approvals for this address                                      | no       |

 ### Tokens
 Tokens displays an optionally paginated list of all the token IDs that belong to the specified owner.
 It must only display the owner's tokens on which the querier has view_owner permission.
-If no viewing key is provided, it will only display the owner's tokens that have public ownership.
+If no viewing key is provided, it must only display the owner's tokens that have public ownership.
 When paginating, supply the last token ID received in a response as the `start_after` string of the next query to continue listing where the previous query stopped.

 ##### Request
 ```